Cagayan de Oro: Protestant Christianity and Independent Christian denominations

 Protestant missionary activity in the city started in 1916, although it has grown in numbers over recent decades.
 One of the known Protestant groups in the city is Pentecostalism, which dramatically increased with 2.8 percent of the total population.
 About 20 churches have settled in the metropolitan area.
 Celebration International Church has one of the highest member attendances with a record of 735 members.

 In addition, three main Pentecostal mother churches are situated in the suburban area and few in the metropolitan areas.
 Meanwhile, Adventists, Latter-day Saints, Lutherans, and Methodists have lately grown in numbers within the suburban areas.

 Other Christian churches with significant number of adherents include the Iglesia Filipina Independiente, the Iglesia ni Cristo, Members Church of God International, the United Church of Christ in the Philippines, Christ's Commission Fellowship, Victory Christian Fellowship, Baptists, Reformed churches, and the Jesus Miracle Crusade.

+Islam

+Islam is practiced mainly by Maranao settlers and the Balik Islam ("reverts") in Cagayan de Oro, mostly belonging to the Sunni sect.
+Majority of the Muslim population consists of migrants from nearby Iligan and Marawi, where they travel to work, engage in business, and study.
+It has increased over the years due to conflicts in the Bangsamoro region, most recently the Marawi siege that started on May 23, 2017.
+Additionally, the city is also home to other sizeable Muslim minorities such as Iranuns, Maguindanaons and Tausugs, as well as Muslim foreign nationals such as Arabs, Pakistanis, and Indonesians.

+There are several large mosques and about 50 small mosques that can be found in the city, as well as Muslim prayer rooms or musallahs in some schools, malls, ports of entry, Halal restaurants, and government buildings.
+Masjid Oro Jammah, located in the corner of Aguinaldo and Domingo Velez streets, is the oldest mosque in the city, founded in 1930.
+Masjid Sharif Alawi in Barangay Balulang is the largest mosque in Northern Mindanao, with over 3,200 square meters in land area, which also includes a madrasah and community center.